RebelGuy/chat-mate/docs/concepts.md

   - A finished livestream will automatically be deactivated by ChatMate.
   - At most one active livestream can exist per streamer.
 - Optional: Set the Streamlabs socket token to listen to [donations](#donations).
-- Optional: [Authorise Twitch](twitch-auth.md) and add the ChatMate YouTube channel as a moderator to the primary YouTube channel.
+- Optional: [Authorise Twitch](twitch-auth.md), [authorise Youtube](youtube-auth.md) and add the ChatMate YouTube channel as a moderator to the primary YouTube channel.

 # Ranks and punishments
 Ranks are permanent or temporary tags added to users that can have side effects.
 The set of known tags is stored in the `rank` table, while manifestations of the ranks are stored in the `user_rank` table.
 Ranks allow us to permission-gate features, such as streamer-specific actions (setting a livestream, for example) or custom emojis (in the form of rank whitelists).